You're 15 Minutes Away From Automated Test. Request a Demo.

 }

-class, and the test will pass.
+Now, run the code in TestPassword class, and the test will pass.

 Benefits of Test-Driven Development

-– Test code coverage is pretty high in test-driven developments as it focuses on writing tests for each basic user functionality from the start, contributing to the overall quality of the product under test.
+• Higher test coverage – Test code coverage is pretty high in test-driven developments as it focuses on writing tests for each basic user functionality from the start, contributing to the overall quality of the product under test.

-– With TDD, tests are created for each defect or bug in the product, so there is a high probability that bugs would not reoccur as the tests are running for each bug fix.
+• Lower defect density – With TDD, tests are created for each defect or bug in the product, so there is a high probability that bugs would not reoccur as the tests are running for each bug fix.

-– With TDD, developers have the power to maintain a flexible code before the product goes into all other kinds of testing – Smoke and Regression.
+• Better productivity – With TDD, developers have the power to maintain a flexible code before the product goes into all other kinds of testing – Smoke and Regression.
 Moreover, the testing team would have more flexibility in time to incorporate regression testing.

-Common Pitfalls While Doing Test Driven Development
+Common Pitfalls While Doing Test-Driven Development

-At an individual level, developers may write too many tests at once, even for overly trivial code, or may write coarse-grained tests that are difficult to maintain.
+• At an individual level, developers may write too many tests at once, even for overly trivial code.

-– PyTest is a Python unit testing framework.
+• PyTest – PyTest is a Python unit testing framework.

-– Java unit testing frameworks.
+• JUnit or TestNG – Java unit testing frameworks.

-– RSpec is for Ruby projects.
+• RSpec – RSpec is for Ruby projects.

-When Not to Use TDD in the Organization
+When not to use TDD in the organization

 Irrespective of the benefits provided, it is advisable not to use TDD by everyone in every situation.